frossm/rpncalc/README.md

 |-------|-------------|
 |s |Change the sign on the last stack item
 |c |Clear the current stack
-|d |Delete the last item in the stack
+|d [#] |Delete the last item in the stack or, optionally, the line number provided
 |f |Flip the position of the last two stack items
+|copy| Copy the item at the top of the stack
+|pi| Insert the value of PI onto the stack
 |sqrt|Perform a square root of the last item in the stack
 |ss|Swap the current stack with the secondary.
 SS will swap them back again
 |load NAME|Load the named stack.
 If name does not exist a new one will be created
 |debug|Toggle debug mode which will display additional information on what's happening
+|ver| Display the current version number.
+Can also be seen in the help screen
 |h or ?|Display the help information
 |x |Exit the program.
 The primary and secondary stacks will be saved.